adalinesimonian/datumo/README.md

 ## Why

-ES6 provides a lot of new conveniences, arguably the most notable addition being class support.
+ES6 provides a lot of new conveniences, with classes arguably as the most notable addition.
 Datumo makes data modelling using ES6 classes incredibly easy and syntactically compact.

 ## Details